Growth and characterization of the La$_{3}$Ni$_{2}$O$_{7-\delta}$ thin films: dominant contribution of the $d_{x^{2}-y^{2}}$ orbital at ambient pressure: RESULTS AND DISCUSSION

 To further investigate the electronic scattering and the information of the Fermi surface, we systematically measured the magnetoresistance of the metallic \LNO\ thin film.
 The magnetoresistivity is defined as $\Delta\rho=\rho(H)-\rho_0$, where $\rho(H)$ is the longitudinal resistivity in a magnetic field $H$ and $\rho_0$ is that at a zero-field.
-As shown in Fig.~\ref{Figure5}(a), the magnetoresistance $\Delta\rho/\rho_0$ above 50~K is positive but very weak (less than 0.1$\%$), indicating the absence of multiband effect.
+As shown in Fig.~\ref{Figure5}(a), the magnetoresistance $\Delta\rho/\rho_0$ above 50~K is positive but very weak (less than 0.1$\%$), indicating a weakened or absence of multiband effect.
+Thus, we think that the strong temperature dependence of the Hall coefficient should be partially contributed by the multiband effect which becomes weaker in high temperature region (due to temperature enhanced interband scattering), and partially due to the correlation effect, because the effective DOS at Fermi energy is temperature-dependent and becomes depleted with decreasing temperature.
 The negative magnetoresistance at temperatures below 40~K in Fig.~\ref{Figure5}(a) indicates the delocalization effect in a magnetic field, and it decreases with increasing temperature.
 The MR above 60~K is positive, and with the increasing temperature, it increases in the temperature region of 60$\sim$140~K and decreases slightly at temperatures above 160~K. Fig.~\ref{Figure5}(b) shows the temperature dependence of the magnetoresistance at 9~T. It can be observed that the negative magnetoresistance at low temperatures exhibits a rapid decay with increasing temperature, while the positive magnetoresistance at high temperatures is notably weak and exhibits minimal variation with temperature.
 The inset of Fig.~\ref{Figure5}(b) shows the $\rho-T$ curve at 0~T and 9~T. The magnetic field exerts a slight suppression on the upturn of resistivity at low temperatures in a magnetic field of 9~T. According to Kohler's law~\cite{ziman2001electrons}, if there is only one isotropic scattering time $\tau$ in the transport properties of a system, the magnetoresistance $\Delta\rho/\rho_0=F(H\tau)=f(H/\rho_0)$, where $F$ and $f$ represent some unknown functions (assuming that the scattering rate $1/\tau(T)\propto\rho_0(T)$).
 Fig.~\ref{Figure5}(c) shows the positive MR plotted by following Kohler's law, One can see that Kohler's law is obeyed at temperatures above about 180~K, disobeyed at temperatures below 160~K. As mentioned before, the variation of DOS with temperature due to correlation effect can make the basic requirement of Kohler's law that $1/\tau(T)\propto\rho_0(T)$ invalid, which may cause the failure of Kohler's law for describing the magnetoresistance.